Spring 2026

 10 week workshops

-10 week workshops will meet once a week for 10 consecutive weeks.
+10 week workshops will meet once a week for 10 consecutive weeks with the exception of SPRING BREAK March 30-April 4.

 All students will have a chance to showcase their completed work at our community celebration on May 9th.